 - The America’s Conservation Enhancement (ACE) Act, pass by Congress in 2020, reauthorized the North American Wetlands Conservation Act (NAWCA) and allocated $60 million annually for five years.
 NAWCA and the associated North American Waterfowl Management Plan provide the framework by which continental wetland conservation goals can be met using stakeholder-driven approaches at the regional level.
 Given NAWCA’s success, legislators should consider similar regional-level programs focused on other ecosystems (e.g., Grasslands).

 - Messages associated with the Thirty by Thirty (30×30) Initiative often attribute challenges associated with biodiversity conservation to the effects of climate change.
 While 30×30 is a developing concept, CSF and partners are actively working to help define the initiative’s objectives in a manner that supports conservation and opportunities for sportsmen and women.

 While historically viewed as a partisan issue, our growing understanding of the effects of climate change have necessitated increased conversations about opportunities to combat this conservation challenge.
-Fortunately, viewing climate change as the latest conservation challenge provides an opportunity for elected officials to turn to the sporting conservation community for their leadership.
+Fortunately, viewing climate change in this manner provides an opportunity for elected officials to turn to the sporting conservation community for their leadership.
 Legislators should consider working with conservation professionals, including their state fish and wildlife agencies and the sporting conservation community, to identify methods to address the effects of climate change while increasing opportunities to connect their constituents with our outdoor heritage.
 Due to the complex nature of climate change, a one size fits all approach will not be effective.
 States and regions should be empowered to use the most appropriate strategies for their circumstances.